Avon County Rowing Club Makes Waves on Radio Bristol

 On the weekend of 15th and 16th June, Avon County Rowing Club took on the British Masters Championships in Nottingham amidst a backdrop of wildly varying weather conditions.
 With a record entry after several cancelled races recently, the event did not disappoint in terms of competitiveness and drama!

 Saturday saw blue skies quickly give way to thunderstorms that forced racing to stop not once, but twice.
-Lightning even struck the water, putting the scoreboard out of commission for the remainder of the weekend.
+Lightning even struck the water, putting the scoreboard out of commission for the remainder of the weekend!
 Rowers had to be prepared for everything from sunny spells and torrential downpours.

 Sunday brought calmer conditions from a weather perspective, but the racing was as intense as ever.
 Over the two days, we witnessed countless gritty performances and hard-fought battles across all boat classes.